jquery/learn.jquery.com/pages/irc-help.md

 A reduced test case is the minimum amount of code required to reproduce your issue.
-If you link someone to 2000 lines of unrelated HTML, CSS and Javascript they're very likely to close the browser and spend some quality time with our families instead.
+If you link someone to 2000 lines of unrelated HTML, CSS and Javascript, they're very likely to close the browser and spend some quality time with their families instead.

 Although it might seem like more work, creating a reduced test case will often help you fix the problem yourself!
-And if not, someone else has a much better chance of fixing things for you in the absence of the extraneous.
+And if not, someone else has a much better chance of fixing things for you in the absence of extraneous code.

 Front-end problems have an advantage over server-side issues because anyone with a web browser should be able to what's going wrong without